-You know when the tourist season has changed in Whitby from low to high from this factor – the pavement outside 14 Pier Road has disappeared and is covered by an orderly queue that is formed of local people and visitors from all over the world.
+It’s a clear indicator that the tourist season has changed in Whitby from low to high when the pavement outside 14 Pier Road has disappeared and is covered by an orderly queue that is formed of local people and visitors from all over the world.

 In May 2017, two fires within 24 hours ripped through the building and closed the Magpie Cafe for seven months.
 It was devastating for all the owners and staff alike, but Team Magpie got through this and is now back, open for business and better than ever.

-This business supports the local economy by working closely with local Whitby trawler company, Lockers Fish, to source a big majority of the fish served in the restaurant and take-away directly from Whitby fishermen.
-Much of the fare served at the Magpie is locally sourced; Radfords’ butchers supply for meat, Masons and Billy Wilson’s for vegetables and Beacon Farm for their delicious ice cream.
+The Magpie Cafe business supports the local economy by working closely with local Whitby trawler company, Lockers Fish, to source a big majority of the fish served in the restaurant and take away directly from Whitby fishermen.
+Much of the fare served at the Magpie is locally sourced; Radfords’ butcher’s supply for meat, Masons and Billy Wilson’s for vegetables and Beacon Farm for their delicious ice cream.
 The Magpie Cafe even makes handmade chocolate truffles on site and the menu has over 100 dishes to choose from.
 An extensive menu to peruse whilst you take in the stunning aspect of Whitby Abbey that stands over the harbour, like a great Gothic ghost-ship silhouetted by the sea.

 So being the kind of person that I am, I took one for The Whitby Guide Team and went for a family meal to review the Magpie Cafe.
 It is a hard job, but someone had to do it!